joeromero/docs/content/cartodb_ui/cartodb_ui.md

 ### Custom SQL

-[SQL](https://en.wikipedia.org/wiki/SQL) (structured query language) is the way that applications ask for data to a database.
-They can ask simple queries (give me all records from this table), queries that matches certain conditions (give me all records in which this field equals a certain value), or more complex queries which mixes data from two or more tables.
-As talked before, when you create a layer and link a table to it, by default all data will be shown.
-You can write a custom SQL query or use our filters to only show certain data.
+[SQL](https://en.wikipedia.org/wiki/SQL) (structured query language) is the way that applications ask for data from a database.
+They can ask simple queries (ie: "give me all records from this table"), queries that matches certain conditions (ie: "give me all records in which this field equals a certain value"), or more complex queries that combine data from two or more tables.
+As mentioned earlier, when you create a visualization and link a table to it by default all data will be displayed.
+You can write a custom SQL query or use our filters to only show certain parts of the data.

-In this window you will be shown which query is being applied, and modify it.
-If you use our filters, you will be able to see here what query has produced the applied filter (a fun way to learn SQL!).
+In this window you will be shown which query is currently being applied and you have the ability to modify it.
+When using our filters you will be able to see the query that has been produced from the applied filter (a fun way to learn SQL!).

 ### Wizards